Main Page Content

 Yes.
 Since all assessment data are pooled prior to being reported, it will not be possible to isolate results from any particular course.

-I am new to assessment, is there someone I can contact on a regular basis to guide me?
+I am new to assessment, is there someone I can contact to guide me?

 We conducted general education assessment differently at my previous place of employment.
 I think I may have some good ideas on how to further streamline the process here at The College at Brockport.
 What is the mechanism for me to suggest changes in the process?